Ibrahim Makhous

-Ibrahim Makhūs or Ibrahim Makhous or Brahim Makhous and (1925 – 10 September 2013) was a Syrian Baathist politician who sat on the Regional Command from 1966 to 1970.
+Ibrahim Makhous (إبراهيم ماخوس, also known as Brahim Makhous) (1925 – September 2013), was a Syrian Baathist politician who sat on the Regional Command from 1966 to 1970.
 He served as foreign minister during Salah Jadid's rule.

-After Hafiz al-Asad's seizure of power, Makhous established the Democratic Socialist Arab Ba'ath Party.
-Makhūs died in 2013, at the age of 88.
+After Hafiz al-Asad's seizure of power, Makhous, who was in exile, established the Democratic Socialist Arab Ba'ath Party.
+He died in 2013, at the age of 88.

 Early life

 Ibrahim Makhūs was born to a religious and rural Alawite family from the village of Makhūs—the family's namesake—between Latakia and Antioch.
 His father was a religious shaykh who also worked as a landless cultivator, although he eventually came to own 100 dunams of agricultural land.
 He served as the arbiter of local disputes and founded a large charitable organization in the Syrian coastal region called "al-Jam'iyyah al-Khayriyyah".
 It grew to set up a presence in some seventy villages and established one of the first co-ed secondary school in the area.

 From a young age, Makhūs worked with his father's association, frequently traveling throughout Latakia's hinterland where he became intimately aware of the peasantry's hardships.
 While a student, he fought in the 1948 Arab-Israeli War as a volunteer for the Arab forces.

 During the Algerian War of Independence, which began in 1954, he served as a volunteer physician.